dsheiko/ng-backbone/doc/gettingstarted/formview.md

 ## Form Validation

 `FormView` subscribes for "input", "change" and "focus" events on the found controls.
-Whenever an event is fired it updates the `ControlState`.
-If the state model reports that `valid` or `touched` property was changed, `FormView` updates the `GroupState`.
+Whenever an event fires it updates the `ControlState`.
+If the state model reports that `valid` or `touched` property changed, `FormView` updates the `GroupState`.

-`FormView` has following built-in validators:
+`FormView` contains following built-in validators:

 * `valueMissing` - if the control has `required` attribute and an empty value, `ControlState.valueMissing` is set `false`
 * `patternMismatch` - if the control has `pattern` attribute and a value that does not match the specified pattern, `ControlState.patternMismatch` is set `false`